Trichuriasis

-Trichuriasis, also known as whipworm infection, is an infection by the parasitic worm Trichuris trichiura (whipworm).
+Trichuriasis, also known as whipworm infection or trichocephaliasis, is an infection by the parasitic worm Trichuris trichiura (whipworm).
 If the infection is only with a few worms, there are often no symptoms.
 In those who are infected with many worms, there may be abdominal pain, fatigue and diarrhea.
 The diarrhea sometimes contains blood.
 Infections in children may cause poor intellectual and physical development.
 Low red blood cell levels may occur due to loss of blood.

-The disease usually spreads when people eat food or drink water containing these worms' eggs.
+The disease usually spreads when people eat food or drink water containing these worm eggs.
 This may occur when contaminated vegetables are not fully cleaned or cooked.
 Often these eggs are in the soil in areas where people defecate outside and where untreated human feces is used as fertilizer.
 These eggs originate from the feces of infected people.
 Young children playing in such soil and putting their hands in their mouths also become infected easily.
 The worms live in the large bowel and are about four centimetres in length.
 Whipworm is diagnosed by seeing the eggs when examining the stool with a microscope.
 Eggs are barrel-shaped.
 Trichuriasis belongs to the group of soil-transmitted helminthiases.

 Prevention is by properly cooking food and hand washing before cooking.
 Other measures include improving access to sanitation such as ensuring use of functional and clean toilets and access to clean water.
 In areas of the world where the infections are common, often entire groups of people will be treated all at once and on a regular basis.
 Treatment is with three days of the medication: albendazole, mebendazole or ivermectin.
 People often become infected again after treatment.

-Whipworm infection affected about 464 million in 2015.
-It is most common in tropical countries.
+Whipworm infection affected about 464 million and 1 billion people in 2015.
+It is most common in tropical countries and subtropical countries, particularly in parts of Sub-Saharan Africa, Asia and South America where the environmental conditions favor transmission.
 Those infected with whipworm often also have hookworm and ascariasis infections.
-These diseases have a large effect on the economy of many countries.
+These diseases have a large effect on the public health and economy of many countries, especially low and middle income countries.
+Transmission is strongly associated with poor sanitation and hygiene as infection occurs through ingestion of parasite from soil contaminated with human feces.
+For this reason, children are disproportionately affected and carry the heaviest burden of the disease from playing outdoors.
 Work is ongoing to develop a vaccine against the disease.
 Trichuriasis is classified as a neglected tropical disease.